vantezzen/nftlicense/README.md

 - NFTLicenseBrowser is invoked with the licensing request object to answer the server's licensing request
 - The user will get a MetaMask popup, prompting them to sign a message text
 - NFTLicenseBrowser will return an answer object to your software
-- Your software transferres the answer object back to your server (e.g. using WebSockets again)
+- Your software transferes the licensing response object back to your server (e.g. using WebSockets again)
 - You call NFTLicense to verify the answer
 - NFTLicense will verify that the answer object is a valid signature of the message text
 - NFTLicense will call an NFT API (e.g. OpenSea's API) to verify that the wallet contains your licensing NFT